Home » Blog » Selenium Sulfide »

 Selenium sulfide lotion is typically used at the affected area in order to treat conditions such as seborrheic dermatitis, dandruff, and fungal infections of the skin.
 After applying it to the affected regions, lather it up with a little bit of water.
 Allow the product to remain on the skin for ten minutes, and then thoroughly rinse it off.

-Q. Does selenium sulfide kill fungus?
+Q. How does selenium sulfide kill fungus?

-There is evidence that selenium sulfide inhibits fungal growth.
+There is evidence that selenium sulfide shows antifungal properties and inhibits fungal growth.
 It eliminates dermatophytes, which are specific kinds of fungi or yeasts, including one called Pityrosporum (Malassezia), and it also stops the growth of fungus.
 As a result, it is applied to the skin in order to treat fungal diseases, such as seborrheic dermatitis (also known as dandruff) and tinea versicolor (a small patch of discolored skin).

 Q. What shampoos contain selenium sulfide?